Book Now

 Second Beach Swim

-Start the day right with a dip at one of Vancouver’s most pictureque swimming spots, the Second Beach Pool, located on the edge of Stanley Park.
-Enjoy the early morning sunshine while taking in ocean views and splashing about or getting in a few laps.
-In fact, guests at The Burrard can take advantage of our complimentary cruiser bikes and enjoy the easy and scenic pedal down to English Bay, right up to the pool.
-The heated pool features 50 metre lanes for those keen to swim laps, sloped entry, and a water park just outside.
+Is there a better Vancouver water activity than a beachside swim?
+Start the day right with a dip at one of the city’s most pictureque swimming spots, the Second Beach Pool.
+Located on the edge of Stanley Park, enjoy the morning sunshine while taking in ocean views or getting in a few laps.
+Guests at The Burrard can take advantage of our complimentary cruiser bikes and enjoy the easy and scenic pedal down to English Bay, right up to the pool.
+The heated pool features 50 metre lanes for lap swimmers, sloped entry, and a water park just outside.

 Maritime Museum

 Just over the Burrard Bridge from our hotel is the Vancouver Maritime Museum.
-For almost 70 years, the museum has been working to preserve and share the maritime history of the Pacific Northwest and Arctic waters.
-This waterfront institution showcases an extensive collection of model ships including ones made from bone, along with historic maritime art and archives.
+For almost 70 years, the museum has worked to preserve and share the maritime history of the Pacific Northwest and Arctic waters.
+This waterfront institution showcases an extensive collection of model ships including ones made from bone.
+You’ll also find historic maritime art and archives.
 Some of the biggest draws to the museum include a decommissioned NASA undersea research vessel, pieces of the first steamship to travel the Pacific Northwest, and the St. Roch—a historic Arctic exploration vessel.

 Pacific Paddling